 1. Strengthen the muscles used in a golf swing

-More and more pro golfers are using yoga and Pilates to strengthen core muscles and improve flexibility in the spine, hips and shoulders to add power to their swing.
+Recently, more and more pro golfers are using yoga and Pilates to strengthen core muscles and improve flexibility in the spine, hips and shoulders to add power to their golf swing.

 - Check out this video by director of fitness for the PGA of America, David Donatucci, featuring exercises designed to improve swing rotation

-- Here Ken MacDonald, director of fitness at PGA National demonstrates some key drills to help build up the muscles needed to improve your golf swing.
+- Here Ken MacDonald, director of fitness at PGA National demonstrates some key warmup drills to help get your muscles ready for the perfect golf swing

 2. Watch how the pros do it